alan-turing-institute/data-safe-haven/docs/roles/researcher/snippets/01_introduction.partial.md

 (user_guide_sre_id)=
 SRE ID
-: each SRE has a unique short ID, for example `sandbox` which your {ref}`role_system_manager` will use to distinguish different SREs in the same Data Safe Haven.
+: each SRE has a unique short ID, for example `sandbox` which your {ref}`System Manager <role_system_manager>` will use to distinguish different SREs in the same Data Safe Haven.

 (user_guide_sre_url)=
 SRE URL